Jerryblessed/Univeristy-shuttle-mangament-system/README.md

-# Univeristy-shuttle-mangament-system
+# Covenant Univeristy-shuttle-mangament-system
 A shuttle management system that allows students to book shuttle using Telegram chatbot.
 Download winrar.
-Extract "Telegram" into the same folder as "CUSMS_Updated".
+Extract "Telegram" into the same folder as "CUSMS.py".
-Run CUSMS_Updated.
+Run CUSMS.py.